forgemo/bittrex-java-client/README.md

 - [X] Public Api - Tested with production backend
 - [X] Market Api - Tested with production backend
 - [X] Account Api - Tested with production backend
+- [X] Used in low budget / low risk real world applications
 - [ ] Used in real world applications

 ## Do you like this library?